Film: Dunston Checks In

 - Secret Keeper: Brian becomes this in regards to Kyle's friendship with Dunston.

-- Sibling Team: Kyle and Brian team up to pull pranks on hotel guests, apparently often.
+- Sibling Team: Kyle and Brian team up to pull pranks on hotel guests.

 - Shout-Out: Kyle has a Spider-Man doll.